 ‘I have already thrown some out,’ I say.

-Rachel goes off to play with her shopping and I continue with my sorting.
-I uncover a shoe box packed tightly with photos.
-There’s a pic of me in front of the Here’s Johnny mural in Berlin, one of a camel race along the Champs Elysees, that can’t be right, perhaps it’s not the Champs Elysees, perhaps they are not camels.
-Here’s one of Saskia standing in the doorway of Hitler and Son Jewelers.
-That was in Cyprus, I think.
+Rachel goes off to play with her shopping, and I continue with my sorting.
+I uncover a shoebox packed tightly with photos.
+There’s a pic of me in front of the Here’s Johnny mural in Berlin, one of a camel race along the Champs-Élysées.
+That can’t be right, perhaps it’s not the Champs-Élysées, perhaps they are not camels.
+Here’s one of Saskia standing in the doorway of Hitler and Son Jewellers.
+That was in Cyprus.
+It really was called that.
 I wasn’t with Saskia very long.
-Probably a good thing really.
+Probably a good thing.
 Life was too chaotic.
-All the people we knew seemed to be having crises every minute of every day back in the mid 1990s.
+All the people we knew seemed to have crises every minute of every day back then.
 Children were shuffled around and families formed and reformed like a swap shop.

-I regret having been so reluctant to catalogue them but now I am in a position to do what I want with them.
+I regret having been so reluctant to catalogue them, but now I can do what I want with them.
 I have executive control.
 I can edit my life.
 I can just throw away the ones I don’t want, like the ones of Joi’s hairdresser’s dog or the ones of the parquet floor at our house in Serendipity Street being laid.
 More importantly, I can scan the ones I like on to the computer and enhance them with PhotoShop.
-I have given myself an advanced tutorial and it is brilliant.
+I have given myself an advanced tutorial, and it is brilliant.
 Much better than the darkroom was back in the day.
 The sunrise at Scarborough quickly becomes the moment of creation, and the lightning over Lostwithiel looks like the end of the world.
 You can move people from one photo to another or cut them out completely.
 Perhaps I should do some of that.

-That this happened a long time ago doesn’t seem to matter, if anything it makes it worse.
-I try to work out how the affair could have happened, without me realising it. ……….
-Julia did seem to have a disproportionate number of relatives in remarkably poor health.
+That this happened a long time ago doesn’t seem to matter.
+If anything it makes it worse.
+I try to work out how the affair could have happened, without me realising it.
+Julia seemed to have a disproportionate number of relatives in remarkably poor health.
 They would suddenly become ill, and it would be better if I didn’t go with her to see them.
 They only had small houses with single spare beds.
-Or caravans even.
-And she took up new hobbies with consistent regularly, canoeing, geocaching, ghost hunting, pursuits that seemed to take her way at weekends.
+Or caravans, even.
+And she took up new hobbies with consistent regularly, canoeing, geocaching, ghost hunting, pursuits that seemed to take her away at weekends.
 Why hadn’t I been more observant?

 These photos would have to have been before the children were born.
 Julia wore her hair shorter later on.
-In one of the photos, I notice there is a poster advert for The Marine Theatre.
-The production of The Importance of Being Earnest it says begins on May 14, and elsewhere it refers to other entertainment taking place in 1986.
-May 1986.
+In one photo, I notice there is a poster advert for The Marine Theatre.
+The production of The Importance of Being Earnest it says begins on May 14, and elsewhere it refers to other entertainment taking place in 1991.
+May 1991.
 I do a quick calculation in my head. ……….
 Oh My God!
-May 1986.
-That would make it ……… nine months before Dean was born.
-He was born in February 1987.
+May 1991.
+That would make it nine months before Dean was born.
+He was born in February 1992.
 I feel faint. ……..
 I always wondered why Dean looked so little like me.
 But it would explain why we saw so much of Dr Gauguin.
 He was always around the house after Dean was born.
 Any excuse.
-If he’d had any sense of decency he would have stayed well away.
+If he’d had any sense of decency, he would have stayed well away.
 And then there were extravagant birthday gifts that used to arrive for Dean’s birthday. …..
-Wait.
+Wait!
 There are more. …… I think I’m going to be sick.